ansible-collections/amazon.aws/docs/community.aws.elb_network_lb.rst

     # Note: These examples do not set authentication details, see the AWS Guide for details.

-    # Create an ELB and attach a listener
+    - name: Create an ELB and attach a listener community.aws.elb_network_lb:
-    - elb_network_lb:
         name: myelb
         subnets:
           - subnet-012345678